Personal Injury Strategic Claims Management - PDM1164

 • Demonstrate the ability to work as a member of a team to meet assessment task requirements.

-• Week 1: Models of case management
+• Topic 1: Models of Claims Management

 Accelerate your qualification

-Eligible participants who complete the micro-credential can receive 6 credit points of unspecified credit* towards the future Graduate Certificate or Graduate Diploma of Personal Injury Management, Master of Public Health/Master of Occupational Health.
+Eligible participants who complete the micro-credential can receive 6 credit points of unspecified credit towards the Graduate Certificate or Graduate Diploma of Personal Injury Management, Master of Public Health/Master of Occupational Health.

 Professor Alex Collie